coders-school/templates/module1/02-template-classes.md

 ___

-## Exercise 2
+## Exercise - `VectorMap`

-Write a template class which create an over-engineered `std::map`.
+Write a template class that represents an over-engineered `std::map`.
 It should hold 2 `std::vectors` inside with the same size, each with different types.
+The first vector should hold keys, the other one values.
+Elements at the same position in both vectors should create a pair like 1 and 'c' above.
 Usage should look like this:

 ```c++
 VectorMap<int, char> map;